MateuszMasternak/HomeBudgetTracker/README.md

 > * The profile should be configured in the ~/.aws/config file for example by aws configure sso through AWS CLI.
 Then you can login by aws sso login --profile your-profile-name.
 More info here: https://docs.aws.amazon.com/sdkref/latest/guide/access-sso.html.

 ***Docker Setup***
-1. Build and run the Docker containers:
+1. Build and run Docker containers:
 > docker-compose up --build
 2. The API will be available at http://localhost:8080.
 3. Access the MailDev interface at http://localhost:1080 to view sent emails.